dyno-might/dyno-might.github.io/_posts/2024-11-21-more-chess.md

 [![](/img/more-chess/examples-finetune.svg)](/img/more-chess/examples-finetune.pdf)

 According to that figure, fine-tuning helps.
 And examples help.
-And examples make fine-tuning better.
-But fine-tuning plus examples is still worse than examples alone.
+But it’s *examples* that make *fine-tuning* redundant, not the other way around.

 Ohkay.